higra/Higra/doc/source/graph.rst

 Edges
 -----

-Graph edges are represented by pairs of vertices (pairs of positive integers) whose first element is the source and second element is the target.
+Graph edges are represented by pairs of vertices, i.e. pairs of positive integers (``index_t`` in c++), whose first element is the source and second element is the target.
 All operations are done in constant time.

 .. list-table::